Sunny and Manisha

 All in all for my first Indian Wedding this was pretty amazing.
 Sunny and Manisha were a lovely couple to shoot and the venues were well chosen.
 Ragley Hall has quickly become a favourite of mine!

 Enjoy scrolling through the images below.
 There are slightly more then I would normally post, but I do feel this captures the unfolding story of the day and there were technically two ceremonies in one day!
-Feel free to leave a comment below or if you wish to enquire about my all day packages for Indian Weddings, see the short summary here or fill out my wedding enquiry form here.
+Feel free to leave a comment below or if you wish to enquire about my all day packages for Indian Weddings, see my wedding photography page or complete my weddings contact me form.